FAQs

 The State has awarded the CBA a New York Economic Development Program (NYEDP) grant for the construction of the visitor’s center at the Callicoon depot site.
 The CDI, working with the CBA and the UDSB, is in the process of implementing the agreed to program elements, developing a scope of work based on a series of reports and assessments on the state of the depot and the extent of work needed to bring the facility to a state of good repair, to code compliance, ADA accessibility, making the building occupiable by the public and open for business.

-An independent cost estimating firm is in the process of generating a cost estimate that is to be reconciled against the grant monies to assure the project is viable and affordable.
-On conclusion of this effort, the report will be submitted to the Dormitory Authority State of New York (DASNY), upon whose acceptance will release the grant.
+An independent cost estimating firm completed a cost estimate in 2024 that was reconciled against the grant monies to assure the project is viable and affordable.
+Based on the estimate, a “Phase 1” was identified that can be funded with the existing grant.
+Phase 1 includes renovation of the former waiting room, ticket office, restrooms, telegraph room, and the hallway between the ticket office and freight room.
+The report was submitted to the Dormitory Authority State of New York (DASNY) in late 2024, upon whose acceptance will release the grant.

 WHAT PROGRESS HAS BEEN MADE ON THE DEPOT/GRANTS IN THE LAST COUPLE OF YEARS?